Xetibo/ReSet-Doc/sections/literature.typ

 necessarily be compatible with the binary compiled with compiler version B.
 Hence, Rust and other languages use the C ABI to ensure ABI stability.

+The lack of a stable Rust ABI is also the reason as to why there are no Rust native shared libraries.
+Crates as found on crates.io are static libraries which are compiled into the binary, and all shared libraries are created with the C ABI using "extern C".
+Further information about ABI along with examples can be found in @ABI.

 #subsubsubsection("Containerization of dynamic libraries")
 Plugin systems have a variety of points to hook a dynamic library into the application.
 The easiest is to just execute plugin functions at a certain point